asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 4 Update readme and example(if needed)

-5 Run `npm run build` , make commit and Pull Request
+5 Make commit and Pull Request

 ## Contributors